 Frequently Asked Questions

-A cultured diamond is a diamond that is created through a controlled man made process, rather than a gemmological process beneath the earth’s surface.
-Cultured diamonds have the same physical, chemical and aesthetic structures as mined diamonds.
+A lab grown diamond is a diamond that is created through a controlled man made process, rather than a gemmological process beneath the earth’s surface.
+Lab grown diamonds have the same physical, chemical and aesthetic structures as mined diamonds.

-No trained gemmologist nor any jeweller can tell between a cultured and mined diamond by using everyday jewellery tools (i.e. a loupe or a diamond tester).
+No trained gemmologist nor any jeweller can tell between a lab grown and mined diamond by using everyday jewellery tools (i.e. a loupe or a diamond tester).

 However, gemmological labs (e.g. GIA, IGI, or HRD) can use very advanced and expensive machinery to spot slight differences in growth structures due to the respective environments of each diamond's formation process.
 This is like comparing DnA of two different individuals – each will have unique characteristics but still be made up the same chemical elements.

 A lab grown diamond is the most widely used term to describe diamonds that are grown with science and human intervention.

 Other names include man made diamonds, lab created diamonds, above ground diamonds, cultivated and cultured diamonds.